by Nancy Armitage

 Seeds: Fennel seeds, Rye Seeds, Celery Seed, (grown at SMR: sunflower seeds, pumpkin seeds or “pepitas” seeds)

-Spices: Cloves, Ginger, Allspice, Nutmeg, Poultry Seasoning, Mustard (Colemans), Cinnamon, Cardamom, Salt, Mace, White Pepper, Black Pepper, Vanilla Extract, Rock salt
+Spices: Cloves, Ginger, Allspice, Nutmeg, Poultry Seasoning, Mustard (Colemans), Cinnamon, Cardamom, Salt, Mace, White Pepper, Black Pepper, Vanilla Extract, Rock salt (most likely to make vanilla ice cream).

 Some of the Huntington recipes would have used many types of herbs.
 Like their French Mushroom Soup could have been garnish with baby chives or French Tarragon.
 Potage St. Germain (Parisian Split Pea soup with Ham) flavored with French tarragon & garnished with parsley.
 French Cauliflower soup called “Soup de Chou-fleur” is steamed cauliflower, creme friache, garlic, lemon zest, chiffonade of basil, chicken stock, mixed peppercorns, and garnished with baby chives.
-The Head Cook, Nora Larson, pickled many vegetables like beans and Southern Okra & probably added dill, thyme, or garlic.
+The Head Cook, Nora Larson, pickled many vegetables like French green beans & Southern Okra & probably added dill, thyme, or garlic.
 Also, Mrs. Leslie Huntington (HEH’s daughter in law) made a festive Mint Lemonade with Gingerale (mint tea with lemon & sugar & they added ginger ale) in the 1920’s.
 Mrs. Huntington loved French fruit compotes: Compote of spiced pears with cinnamon or Compotes of peaches with sweet basil or French tarragon or mint sprinkled on top.
-They had creme de menthe in their “libations” bar; as a refreshing after-dinner cocktail they could have added creme de menthe with Appollinaris water & a sprig of mint as a digestive or made Mint Juleps is a very Southern cocktail, made with spearmint.
+They had Creme de menthe in their “libations” bar; as a refreshing after-dinner cocktail they could have added creme de menthe with Appollinaris water & a sprig of mint as a digestive or made Mint Juleps is a very Southern cocktail, made with spearmint.

 I found a interesting herb story about Mr. H. E. Huntington that indicates he was a Herbalist, too.
 Mr. Huntington’s corporate secretary at Pacific Electric Co. in downtown Los Angeles was Emma Quigley.
-Miss Emma Quigley stated, “Sometimes Edward [HEH] was driven downtown [by his chauffeur, Mr. Williams] in his black Locomobile, & sometimes he went back & forth on the trolley [the Red Car train]; when he did the latter, he enjoyed standing on the platform & talking with the conductor to learn what was going on.
+Miss Emma Quigley stated, “Sometimes Edward [HEH] was driven downtown [by his chauffeur, Mr. Williams] in his black locomobile, & sometimes he went back & forth on the trolley [the Red Car train]; when he did the latter, he enjoyed standing on the platform & talking with the conductor to learn what was going on.
 He shared an office with Billy Dunn [Wm.
 E. Dunn, Attorney,]”

 ” …..Edward [HEH] talked over all business & financial matters with Dunn, & they always had lunch together at the California Club [downtown LA].
-He brought Herb Tea & bottles of mineral water from home [SMR], & his secretary, Miss Emma Quigley, would prepare refreshments for them; Edwards [HEH] call the mineral water their ‘Cocktails’. ” Also, in a another passage it reveals that Dunn was trying to lose weight & the herb tea was good for your health.
+He brought Herb Tea & bottles of mineral water from home [SMR], & his secretary, Miss Emma Quigley, would prepare refreshments for them; Edwards [HEH] call the mineral water their ‘Cocktails’. ” Also, in a another passage it reveals that Dunn was trying to lose weight & the herb tea was good for his health.
 Document: HEH Coll.
 MS 19/1-17 uncat (Alfonso Gomez interviews); HEH Coll.
 HEH Bio File MS 19//1(1) Emma Quigley “Reminiscences”

 Herb Tea a la Pacific Electric